signatureai/signature-core-nodes/docs/nodes/platform_io.md

 | ------ | -------- |
 | string | `STRING` |

-??? note "Pick the code in platform_io.py"
+??? note "Source code in platform_io.py"

     ```python
     class PlatformInputText:
+        """Processes text input with fallback support.

-        """Handles text input for the platform.
+        Handles text input processing with support for different subtypes and optional fallback values

-        This class processes text inputs, providing a fallback option if the input is empty.
+        when input is empty.

-        Methods:
+        Args:
+            title (str): Display title for the text input.
+Defaults to "Input Text".
+            subtype (str): Type of text - "string", "positive_prompt", or "negative_prompt".
+            required (bool): Whether the input is required.
+Defaults to True.
+            value (str): The input text value.
+            metadata (str): JSON string containing additional metadata.
+Defaults to "{}".
-            execute(**kwargs): Returns the input text or the fallback if the input is empty.
+            fallback (str): Optional fallback text if input is empty.

+        Returns:
+            tuple[str]: A tuple containing the processed text value.

         Raises:
-            ValueError: If input values are not of the expected types.
+            ValueError: If value or fallback are not strings.

+        Notes:
+            - Empty inputs will use the fallback value if provided
+            - Supports multiline text input
+            - Special handling for prompt-type inputs
         """

         @classmethod